junxit/us-congress-bills-113/metadata.md

 - 2013-05-06 — Rule provides for consideration of H.R.
 1406 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 - 2013-05-06 — The House Committee on Rules reported an original measure, H. Rept.
 113-51, by Ms. Foxx.
 - 2013-05-06 — The House Committee on Rules reported an original measure, H. Rept.
 113-51, by Ms. Foxx.
+- 2013-05-07 — Considered as privileged matter. (consideration: CR H2450-2459)
+- 2013-05-07 — Considered as unfinished business. (consideration: CR H2459-2460)
+- 2013-05-07 — DEBATE - The House proceeded with one hour of debate on H. Res.
+198.
+- 2013-05-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-07 — On agreeing to the resolution Agreed to by recorded vote: 228 - 199 (Roll no. 133). (text: CR H2450)
+- 2013-05-07 — On ordering the previous question Agreed to by the Yeas and Nays: 230 - 198 (Roll no. 132). (consideration: CR H2459-2460)
+- 2013-05-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on H.Res.
+198, the Chair put the question on ordering the previous question on H.Res.
+198 and by voice vote announced that the ayes had prevailed.
+Mr. Polis demanded the yeas and nays and the Chair postponed further proceedings on ordering the previous question on H.Res.
+198 until later in the legislative day.
+- 2013-05-07 — Passed/agreed to in House: On agreeing to the resolution Agreed to by recorded vote: 228 - 199 (Roll no. 133).(text: CR H2450)